chaoss/metrics/activity-metrics/contributor-diversity.md

 GROUP BY projects.id
 ```

-###  GHTorrent: Number of organizations by project making pull requests that are approved:
+###  AUGUR: Number of organizations by project making pull requests that are approved:

 ```SQL
 SELECT count(distinct org_id) as num_organizations, projects.name as project_name, url